 In Edelman’s waiting room, Lawrence Talbot is getting impatient.
 Is he waiting for his distemper shot?
 No, he wants a cure for lycanthropy.
 Talbot, perhaps finding that someone’s already filled in all the magazine crosswords, storms off.
 Nina helps transfuse Edelman’s blood directly into Dracula.
-Because human blood cures vampires?
-That doesn’t sound right, somehow.
+(Because human blood stops vampires?
+That doesn’t sound right, somehow.)
 Miss Morelle tells Edelman about Talbot.
 She seems a little taken by his tragic demeanor.

 There’s a call from an Inspector Holz.
 Lionel Atwill?
 Please be Lionel Atwill… Yes!
 It’s Lionel Atwill!

-The Inspector (the Lionel Atwill, accept no imitation) is trying to calm the ever-present Viserian mob.
+The Inspector (played by the Mr Lionel Atwill, accept no imitation) is trying to calm the ever-present Viserian mob.
 Holz says that Talbot has demanded to be locked in a cell so that he’ll be unable to kill anyone.

 Talbot tells his story to Edelman and Miss Morell.
 Edelman says that lycanthropy is merely a delusion, but then Talbot begins to transform.
-In Viseria, the moon is full three weeks per month, approximately.
+In Viseria, the moon is full roughly three weeks every month.
 Talbot goes berserk but can’t escape the cell, so passes out.
 He’s consigned to the doctor’s care.

 The doctor diagnoses Talbot.
 It’s special.
 Pressure on Talbot’s brain, together with the fact that Talbot believes that he is a werewolf causes his transformations.
 Edelman explains: “During the period in which your reasoning processes give way to self-hypnosis the glands that govern your metabolism get out of control–like a steam engine without a balance wheel.
 When this happens the glands generate an abnormal supply of certain hormones—in your case, those which bring about the physical transformation which you experience.”